cpp-lln-lab/bidspm/docs/source/stats/bids_stats_model.md

 #### Results

-It is possible to specify the results you want to view directly the `Model.Software` object of any `Nodes` in the BIDS stats model.
+It is possible to specify the results you want to view directly in the `Model.Software` object of any `Nodes` in the BIDS stats model.

 See the help section of the {func}`bidsResults` function for more detail, but here is an example how you could specify it in a JSON.

 ```json
 "Model": {